 Complex-systems and volume-operations businesses

-Dealing with Darwin outlines how various innovation strategies can be applied based on context.
-Geoffrey Moore argues that the type of innovation that is effective will be different for different phases of market maturity (the technology adoption lifecycle) as well as enterprise type.
+Dealing with Darwin describes how various innovation strategies can be applied based on context.
+Geoffrey Moore argues that most effective innovation strategy will be different for different phases of market maturity (the technology adoption lifecycle) as well as enterprise type.

 He identifies two primary business architectures: complex-systems and volume-operations.
 Because of the differences between these two architectures, innovation methods which are successful in one will not be successful in the other.
 Complex-systems enterprises specialize in solving unique problems with a consulting model and custom solutions.
 Volume-operations, on the other hand, are focused on providing high volume markets with standard products and services.